pastthepixels/softbuffer-quickstart/README.md

 ## Contributing
 PRs are welcome!
 As with any of my other projects it might take a while for me to respond to issues/pull requests.
 I recommend not squashing your commits before you submit a PR as doing so makes it a bit harder to review your code.
 I'm looking for any ways to boost performance as much as possible while making the library simpler and more intuitive.

+## Ideas:
+- Handling Winit events (like resizing)
+- Improving performance with the buffer (for loops in general are slow! there has to be a faster way to iterate over everything in the buffer)
+- Adding icons to WindowProperties (probably good for new contributors)